-- Our pupils/students were consulted through School Council. - The Leadership team agreed key aspects of the Action Plan, with all staff invited to contribute to it. - Our school governors through the Pupil Support Committee contributed to it. - Parents/carers were invited to comment following publication of the plan on the school website. - We ensured links with the JCC action plan. - It has been reviewed and updated by the Finance and Personnel committee.
+- Our pupils were consulted through School Council. - The Leadership team agreed key aspects of the Action Plan, with all staff invited to contribute to it. - Our school governors through the Pupil Support Committee contributed to it. - Parents/carers were invited to comment following publication of the plan on the school website. - We ensured links with the JCC action plan. - It has been reviewed and updated by the Finance and Personnel and Pupil Support governing body committees.